Axia-Tech/AXIA-wiki/docs/maintain/maintain-errors.md

 ## Error Table

-The below table is a reference to the errors that exists in AXIASolar.
+The below table is a reference to the errors that exists in AXIACoin.
 It is generated from the runtime's metadata.

 | Pallet                  | Error                                  | Documentation                                                                                                                                    |